iamsainikhil/trimtube/README.md

 </a>
 </p>

-TrimTube is a web application which allows user to search for YouTube videos or paste any YouTube video link.
-This app also features a media player that allows the user to trim and loop any portion of a YouTube video with ability to save the video(s) to a playlist.
+TrimTube is a web application which allows user to fetch video or a playlist using a YouTube video or playlist link.
+This app also features a media player that allows the user to trim and loop any portion of a YouTube video with ability to save the video(s) to a playlist(s).

 # 👀 **Demo**